List of colonial buildings in Medan: Rationalism and Traditionalism (1900s – 1920s)

 New technological possibilities gradually transformed the architectural style used in Medan into a modern form.
 Two architectural movements appeared in the Netherlands and the Netherlands East Indies: Dutch Rationalism and Traditionalism.

 The works of Hendrik Petrus Berlage were the main inspiration for Dutch Rationalism; the subsequent style in the tropical climate of Indonesia is known as the New Indies Style.
 The style is the result of an attempt to develop new solutions to integrate traditional precedents with new technological possibilities.
 The best example in Medan is the Medan Post Office, a fusion of Romanesque arch, traditional Dutch-styled gables, and new technology.
+Most architects were in between 1910-1930 more open to global stylistic influences as Beaux-arts, Art deco, Expressionism, etc., than their colleagues in the Netherlands.

-The Traditionalist movement appeared in the 1910s.
+The Beaux-arts appeared in the 1910s.
 It is basically the revival of the late 19th-century eclecticism, but was inspired mainly by classicism.
 The best examples in Medan are Bank Indonesia (the former Javasche Bank, 1909) and the old Medan City Hall (1909).
 Unlike earlier low-quality architecture, the new traditionalist movement made use of modern materials, for example reinforced concrete and steel frames behind its classical facade.
 The classical facades are mostly of natural stone.
 The monumental character of this style was popular for offices, warehouses and garages.